-Sometimes, even trans and nonbinary folks struggle to keep up with each other's language innovations, and that's OK.
+Using someone’s pronouns isn’t just something to do in front of them — it’s something to do every time you talk about them.
+Sometimes, even trans and nonbinary folks struggle to keep up with each other's language innovations.
 "It's cool if you're not sure how to use neopronouns, or if it takes you a second to get it right," Tal says.
 Just swap them into a sentence as you'd use any other singular pronoun.
 "Practice, practice, practice.
 Write in your journal about your latest adventure with your friend who uses xir pronouns; talk about xir in the mirror to yourself; if xe's given you consent, use xir pronouns in conversation with other people.
 It's really not all that hard if you don't want it to be hard."

-One of the things I hear most as a nonbinary guy is that they/them pronouns for an individual person are "just confusing."
-But people of all genders use they and them as a singular pronoun all the time, Bergman points out.
+Even if someone’s first instinct is to say that singular they/them pronouns are “confusing,” Bergman points out that people actually use them all the time.
 "We very naturally use they/them as pronouns when we don't know the gender of the person we're referring to," Bergman points out.
 "It's very common to say, 'Oh, look, somebody forgot their hat!'
 It's much less common to hear someone say, 'Oh look, someone forgot his or her hat!''
 Think about taking this attitude when your friend tells you ze'll be using ze/zir from now on.

 Pronoun variety isn't about imposing on anyone, Tal says.
 It's about celebrating everyone.
 "I'm not trying to take away your amazing binary pronouns or your they/them pins.
 Whatever pronouns work for you are brilliant and amazing, and I'm happy that you have them.
 But I'm happy with ze/zir because these were the first pronouns I heard that were like, 'Aha, yes, that fits me.'
 My neopronouns expand my world and celebrate my own gender while shaking up violent gender assumptions, and that's really what it's all about."

-S. Bear Bergman, publisher, Flamingo Rampant, co-editor of Gender Outlaws: The Next Generation
+S. Bear Bergman, publisher, Flamingo Rampant, co-editor of Gender Outlaws: The Next Generationn